mrmodise/tasks/README.md

 ``Spring Boot``: To run the back-end application, execute execute the TasksApplication class from within Eclipse or IntelliJIDEA.

 ## What's Next?
-* Write few Unit tests to complete the application
+* Write Unit tests for both the back-end and front-end to complete the application
 * Move the application to JHipster
+* Write UI automated tests using Cypress

 ## License
 ```